 Is it the COOLEST carry gun that I own?
 Absolutely YES! 😁

 I've been wanting to acquire and install the updated version of STI's tactical magwell, but unfortunately they have been discontinued and unavailable for a while.
-I ended up buying a replica version of that magwell that is meant for an airsoft gun, and it fit exactly like the STI magwell.
+I ended up buying an airsoft replica version of that magwell, and it fit exactly like the STI magwell.
 I think it looks better, and there is less bulk at the bottom of the mainspring housing around the back of the grip, so it feels a lot better in my hand when gripping the gun and it also prints less when carrying it concealed.